p2p-today/p2p-project/docs/index.rst

 Base Network Structures
 ~~~~~~~~~~~~~~~~~~~~~~~

 All of our networks will be built on common base classes.
-Because of this, we can garuntee some network features.
+Because of this, we can guarantee some network features.

 #.
 Networks will have as much common codebase as possible
 #.
 Networks will have opportunistic compression across the board